Good vibrations – Distributed Acoustic Sensing for railroad tracksProfiles

 Updating the sensor boxes

-We wish Sebastian and his colleagues well as they advance the use of acoustic sensing and AI to serve more use cases in train and track management.
+We wish Sebastian and his colleagues well as they advance the use of DAS and AI to serve more use cases in train and track management.